sh377c0d3/web_crawler/README.md

 This script will spider websites for you input.

-Required Libraries will be pre installed when you install Python, If not here are the list:
+Required Libraries will be pre installed when you install Python, if not then...

+Run:

 `pip3 install -r requirements.txt`